Predictions For 2018

 47. I fail at my New Years’ resolution to waste less time on the Internet throughout most of 2018: 80%

-48. I fail at my other New Years’ resolution and try one biohacking project per month throughout 2018: 80%
+48. I fail at my other New Years’ resolution to try one biohacking project per month throughout 2018: 80%

 49. I don’t attend the APA National Meeting: 80%